 Atty.
-Uranza is a member of the Philippine Bar who has been engaged in the practice of law for more than thirtyfive (35) years.
+Uranza is a member of the Philippine Bar who has been engaged in the practice of law for more than forty (40) years.
 He earned both his academic degrees in business (B.S.B.A.) and in law (Ll.B.) from the University of the Philippines.

-ISMAEL G. ESTELA, JR., 67, Filipino, was elected as Independent Director of the Company on April 20, 2022.
-He is presently an Independent Trustee of BDO Foundation, Inc., and Independent Director of BDO Finance Corporation and Country Builders Bank.
-He serves as Chairman of the Board of Directors of Blue Plate Exalt Foods Corp.
+ISMAEL G. ESTELA, JR., 68, Filipino, Mr. Estela was elected as Independent Director of the Company on April 20, 2022.
+He is presently an Independent Trustee of BDO Foundation, Inc., and Independent Director of BDO Finance Corporation and Top Bank Philippines.
+Inc. He serves as Chairman of the Board of Directors of Blue Plate Exalt Foods Corp.
 He was formerly Senior Vice President and Corporate Governance Officer of BDO Unibank, Inc., assigned to Corporate Compliance and Legal Services & Internal Audit Group, and held various directorship positions in BDO Group: BDO Remit (Canada) Ltd., BDO Remit (Japan) Ltd., BDORO Europe Ltd., and Express Padala International, Inc. He was also Head of Transaction Banking doing cash management, electronic banking, and remittance services.
 He is a Certified Public Accountant ("CPA") and holds a Bachelor of Science degree in Accounting from the University of San Carlos.